 If HDMI 2.1 is the gold standard for 4K gaming and ultra high-definition movies, DisplayPort 2.0 could be the cable that enables 8K gaming and more.
 It almost trebles the maximum data of DisplayPort 1.4 cables, and near-doubles that of HDMI 2.1, reaching as high as 80 Gbps.

 This enormous bandwidth makes it possible for a DisplayPort 2.0 connection to handle 4K resolution at 240Hz, 5K at 180Hz, and even 8K at up to 85Hz – all without using DSC.
 HDR content reduces these maximums slightly, but it can still do 8K at 60Hz even with HDR enabled.

 As much as 8K is a new standard with very little compatible content or displays to enjoy it on just yet, it will likely become a more mainstream standard in the years to come.
-When that happens, there won’t be any question about which cable you’ll use.
-For HDMI 2.1 vs. DisplayPort 2.0; DisplayPort is the obvious choice.
+When that happens, there won’t be any questions about which cable you’ll use.
+For HDMI 2.1 vs. DisplayPort 2.0; DP 2.0 is the obvious choice.

 That extreme bandwidth also unlocks much higher resolutions: twin 4K displays at 144Hz with no compression, a 10K display at 60Hz with no compression, and even a 16K display at 60Hz with HDR when DSC is enabled.

 Although these resolutions aren’t even on the horizon for traditional TVs, there is the potential for this sort of extreme resolution for virtual and augmented reality displays – even if no graphics cards exist as of yet that could meet such high frame rate and resolution demands.